 Environmental factors — that is, anything you put in or on your body or absorb from your environment — account for about 90-95% of the autoimmune equation.
 Your genes only contribute maybe 5-10% of the risk!1CDC Exposome and Exposomics; https://www.cdc.gov/niosh/topics/exposome/ Turns out the food you eat everyday has a profound influence on your risk for autoimmune conditions.

 To prevent or heal from an autoimmune disorder, you’ll need to identify your personal triggers so you can eliminate them or minimize your exposure.
-The 6 major autoimmune trigger categories include:
+I categorize the top 6 major autoimmune trigger categories as:

 When it comes to healing from an autoimmune disorder, food and dietary components (e.g., food additives, preservatives, and chemicals), offer the biggest bang for your buck.
-Just removing your trigger foods can go a long way to help you reverse and/or prevent autoimmune conditions.
+Just removing your trigger foods can go a long way and sometimes ALL the way to help you reverse and/or prevent autoimmune conditions.

 The Before-and-After Stories are Powerful:

-- One of the most compelling “food as medicine” stories is that of Terry Wahls, MD, a clinical professor of medicine and scientist who reversed her progressive MS by removing gluten, cow dairy and eggs and adding copious amounts of nourishing foods.
-Her triumphant wheelchair to bicycle story has been seen by nearly 3 million viewers in her 2011 TEDx talk: http://terrywahls.com/minding-your-mitochondria-dr-terry-wahls-at-tedxiowacity/.
+- One of the most compelling “food as medicine” stories is that of Terry Wahls, MD, a clinical professor of medicine and scientist who reversed her progressive MS by removing gluten, dairy and eggs and adding copious amounts of nourishing foods and supplements.

 It can be daunting to contemplate the dietary changes that are usually needed in order to reverse your autoimmune condition(s).
 But, many have done it with astonishing results.
 Once you experience freedom from symptoms by removing your food triggers you may never look back!